JoshKoiro/exporting-wordpress/README.md

 # exporting-wordpress
 Some notes about exporting a wordpress site as a static site and the issues I ran into

+First thing is - if you are running into issues during development....TURN OFF THE PLUGINS!!!
+It will save you SOO MUCH PAIN!!!

 ## Simply Static Plugin

 Once you are ready to export your site, install the simply static plugin for wordpress.